Understanding the power specs of amplifiers can be important when we are looking to buy a new model.

 Any figures with a high amount of distortion aren’t going to mean much in the real world.

-If the power level quoted creates a distorted sound, why would we want the amplifier to get to that level?
+If the power level quoted creates a distorted sound, why would you want the amplifier to get to that level?

 A typical specification for an AV receiver is: